-- 1. A thirty minute bar-type essay exam worth 15 points that will be administered after we complete Chapter 4.
-I currently anticipate this exam will be administered during the third week of September.
-You must achieve proficiency on this exam before you will earn credit for the course; - 2.
-A client letter worth 15 points that will be due around mid-semester; - 3.
-A take home exam worth 75 points that will be available to pick up on the first day of the exam period and due by noon on the last day of the exam period; and - 4.
+- 1. A thirty minute essay exam worth 15 points that will be administered after we complete Chapter 4.
+I currently anticipate this exam will be administered during the third week of February; - 2.
+A client letter worth 15 points that will be due right after spring break;

+- 3. A take home exam worth 80 points that will be available to pick up starting April 30 and due by noon on May 10; and - 4.
 A maximum of five (5) professionalism points.
 Everyone will start the semester with five points.
-One point will be deducted for any of the following each time they occur, up to the total of five: a) arriving late for class without prior permission, which will be granted only in limited circumstances ("late" means the room/Zoom clock has ticked past 1:00 p.m.); b) leaving the classroom (for remote attendees, this includes turning off audio or video or leaving the camera's view) during the class session without prior permission, which will be granted only in limited circumstances or as a legally required accommodation; c) unauthorized use of computers or cell phones during class; d) being unprepared for class, as demonstrated according to my judgment by your inability to discuss the material at a level of someone who has made a good faith, reasonable effort to critically read the assigned materials and prepare the posted Study questions for the assigned material.
+One point will be deducted for any of the following each time they occur, up to the total of five: a) arriving late for class without prior permission, which will be granted only in limited circumstances ("late" means the room clock has ticked past 11:00 a.m.); b) leaving the classroom during the class session without prior permission, which will be granted only in limited circumstances or as a legally required accommodation; c) unauthorized use of computers or cell phones during class; d) being unprepared for class, as demonstrated according to my judgment by your inability to discuss the material at a level of someone who has made a good faith, reasonable effort to critically read the assigned materials and prepare the posted Study questions for the assigned material.
 This list of unprofessional conduct may be amended as the semester proceeds.